Fakhroleslam/HCRefrigeratorModel/Readme.md

 # HCRefrigeratorModel
 This repository provides a structured and computationally efficient tool for researchers and engineers exploring hydrocarbon refrigerants and their impact on refrigeration system performance.
-The repository contains the simulation code for the paper "Hydrocarbon mixtures as Alternative Refrigerants in Household Refrigerators: Dynamic Modeling, Experimental Validation, and Parametric Study" published in Scientific Reports journal with doi code: xxxx.
+The repository contains the simulation code for the paper "Hydrocarbon mixtures as Alternative Refrigerants in Household Refrigerators: Dynamic Modeling, Experimental Validation, and Parametric Study", published in Scientific Reports journal with doi code: xxxx.

 This repository provides a simulation framework for studying refrigerators that use two-component hydrocarbon refrigerant mixtures.
 It combines a fast, regression-based thermodynamic model with detailed component-level calculations, making it possible to analyze system performance efficiently and reliably.
 The project begins with a base case using pure R600a refrigerant and then extends to binary mixtures such as R290:R600a, R290:R600, R290:R1270, R600a:R600, R600a:R1270, and R600:R1270.
 Within the code, refrigerant properties are estimated using regression for speed, and the refrigeration cycle is modeled through its major components.